 Comments in the already measured chromatogram are also editable from Measurement Conditions tab.

-The value is used in calibration calculations of the ESTD and ISTD methods.
-When using the ISTD calculation, enter the sample amount without the internal standard.
-Enter values in units used in the calibration file (as defined in the Units - Compound field of the Calibration Options dialog).
+The value is used in calibration calculations of individual components percentage in the ESTD and ISTD methods.
+In ISTD enter the sample amount without the addition.
+Enter values using the same units that were used in the calibration file (Units - Compound parameter in Calibration Options window).
 The default value is 0.
 The parameter corresponds to the Amount field of the Single Analysis dialog and the value will be transferred to the chromatogram header.

 The amounts of the internal standards for the ISTD method.
 Other columns for entering amounts of ISTD2 - ISTD10 are hidden by default.
 This value has to be entered in the same units as those used in the calibration file (as defined in the Units - Compound field of the Calibration Options dialog).
 The default value is 0.
 The parameter corresponds to the homonymous field from the Single Analysis dialog and the value will be transferred to the chromatogram header.